kuyawa/DonateStellar/readme.md

 ````

 ## Ok, how much does it cost?
 Nothing.
 If you are a web developer and have basic html and javascript knowledge you can do it all by yourself in less than ten minutes.
-If you need help please send us an email with any issues and we will gladly lend a hand.
+If you need help please [open an issue](./issues) and we will gladly lend a hand.
 Feedback is always welcome and we appreciate all input.

 ## Can I use that cool image in my own site?
 Sure!
 Go ahead and spread the love for Stellar, the world will be a better place if we all do, what's not to love about helping good will causes using a highly reliable platform like the Stellar Network?
 Children of the world will definitely thank you.
 And Stellar developers too :)